Don’t Claim to Understand Purple Clay if You Don’t Get These Six Points!

 Firstly, different clays paired with different teas will produce different effects, and there are many variables involved.

-Secondly, the subjective experience of drinking tea plays an important role.
+Secondly, the subjective experience of plays an important role.
 Some people may be able to discern differences, while others may not.
 Therefore, there is no definitive answer as to which clay is the best for brewing tea.

 5. It doesn't matter if a pot comes with a certificate if it's just for personal use.